Here you will learn how to negotiate the price in English.

-I hope the following will give you some idea of how to negotiate price in English and the phrases and words that you can use in such a situation.
+I hope the following will give you some idea of how to bargain in English and the phrases and words that you can use in such a situation.

-When buying anything, unless of course you are very wealthy, price matters a lot.
+When buying anything, unless of course, you are very wealthy, price matters a lot.
 You may have a fixed budget or you may be operating on a tight budget so you may need to negotiate a better price that fits your particular budget.

-You perhaps have been saving for quite some time to buy your first car or change it for a better model or buy the replacement device such as a new mobile phone, laptop or other gadget.
+You perhaps have been saving for quite some time to buy your first car or change it for a better model or buy the replacement device such as a new mobile phone, laptop or another gadget.
 You should of course shop around.
 Check if anyone is offering a good discount or selling a particular model at a reduced price to clear their stock or make room for a new model that has been released recently.

 Once you have identified the model you want and the best location you can then approach the salesman or sales assistant.
 You should have in mind the ideal price you would like to pay and an idea how much you are willing to go above that price in order to get it (be successful).

 You may be lucky and the shop or showroom are offering a bargain but in most situations you need to be prepared to negotiate.

 How to Negotiate the Price in English

 - How much?

 - How far can you come down in price to meet me? (what can he take off the price to get closer to your budget?